dsaidgovsg/terraform-modules/modules/nomad-acl/README.md

 We have to manually [bootstrap](https://www.nomadproject.io/guides/acl.html#bootstrapping-acls) ACLs on the Nomad servers first.

-Firstly, this requires that the Nomad servers and servers are configured with the [`acl` stanza](https://www.nomadproject.io/docs/agent/configuration/acl.html#enabled).
+Firstly, this requires the Nomad clients and servers to be configured with the [`acl` stanza](https://www.nomadproject.io/docs/agent/configuration/acl.html#enabled).

 This can be automated with the Core module.
 Assuming that you have not modified the